Dapagliflozin and Metformin

 Diabetes mellitus, type 2: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus (noninsulin dependent, NIDDM) when treatment with both dapagliflozin and metformin is appropriate.

-History of serious hypersensitivity to dapagliflozin, metformin, or any component of the formulation; moderate to severe renal impairment (serum creatinine ≥1.5 mg/dL in males or ≥1.4 mg/dL in females, or eGFR <60 mL/minute/1.73 m2 or CrCl <60 mL/minute), which may also result from conditions such as cardiovascular collapse (shock), acute myocardial infarction, and septicemia; acute or chronic metabolic acidosis (including diabetic ketoacidosis, with or without coma)
+History of serious hypersensitivity to dapagliflozin, metformin, or any component of the formulation; moderate to severe renal impairment (eGFR <60 mL/minute/1.73 m2), end-stage renal disease or patients on dialysis; acute or chronic metabolic acidosis (including diabetic ketoacidosis, with or without coma)

 Canadian labeling: Additional contraindications (not in US labeling): Serum creatinine levels above the upper limit of normal range or when renal function is unknown; history of ketoacidosis with or without coma; history of lactic acidosis, irrespective of precipitating factors; excessive alcohol intake, (acute or chronic); clinical or laboratory evidence of hepatic disease; cardiovascular collapse; disease states associated with hypoxemia such as cardiorespiratory insufficiency (which are often associated with hyperlactacidemia); stress conditions (eg, severe infection, trauma or surgery, postoperative recovery); severe dehydration; pregnancy; breast-feeding

 Note: If converting from a metformin extended release product that is being taken in the evening, skip the last dose before starting the dapagliflozin/metformin combination product.